PedroGatech/LearningToControlClass/class12/class12.md

 We can see this "low-pass filter" behavior of the kernel represented on the "zoom" of the general diagram (b), where the high frequencies vanish, while the remaining low frequencies are multiplied by a certain weight.
 After this "filtering" and weighting, we apply the inverse FFT get the $\mathcal F^{-1}\{\hat\kappa_l(v) \cdot\hat a(v)\}$ term.

-Meanwhile we also have the so called "1D Convolution", represented by $W_la(x)$, with trainable $W_l$.
-It is not strictly necessary to be used, but it helps with convergence speed \[cite], and the (also trainable) bias term $b_l$, suppressed on the figure.
+Meanwhile we also have the so called "residual network", represented by $W_la(x)$, with trainable $W_l$.
+It is not strictly necessary to be used, but it helps with convergence speed, and the (also trainable) bias term $b_l$, suppressed on the figure.
 The sum of all the aforementioned terms is then passed by a non-linear activation function $\sigma$, defined _a priori_.

 And, finally, T (defined _a priori_) of these layers are concatenated, before being projected down by the layer **Q**, to produce the output $u(x)$.